farooqkz/hello_generator/README.md

 ## License

-The code is under MIT/X11 license.
+The code is under GPL license version 3(or at your option, any later version).

 `(C) 2022 Farooq Karimi Zadeh <fkz[]riseup.net>`